iamdcj/javascripts/core/scope/lexical-environment/README.md

 #### Global Environment (Global Scope)

-A lexical environment without an outer lexical environment is the global environment;
+A lexical environment without an outer lexical environment is the 'global environment';

 > global environment is a Lexical Environment which does not have an outer environment. - [JS Spec.](https://tc39.es/ecma262/#sec-lexical-environments)